KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/monsters/index.rst

        gaze can turn people to stone.
    * - Minotaur
      - Has the head of a bull and the body of a man
-     - The minotaur lived in the center of Daedalus/ Labryrinth, a maze to enslave the Minotaur.
+     - The minotaur lived in the center of Daedalus/ Labyrinth, a maze to enslave the Minotaur.
    * - Satyrs
      - Has human upper bodies, and the horns and bottom half of a goat